1271 Avenue of the Americas: Offices

 The seven lowest stories each have about 62000 ft2 of floor space.
-Each of the upper stories has around 28000 sqft, largely uninterrupted by columns.
+Each of the upper stories has around 28000 ft2, largely uninterrupted by columns.
 These were among the largest floor slabs of any office building in New York City since World War II.
 All stairs and elevators are placed in the core, leaving the outer section of each floor available for use.
 This improved the efficiency of each floor by allowing an open plan for the offices.
 The arrangement of the building allowed high flexibility in planning interior offices.
 An office module in the building generally measured 48 by 56 in, though these could be combined as necessary.
 The interior arrangement was inspired by that of the PSFS Building in Philadelphia, Pennsylvania.

 The firm Designs for Business was responsible for the design of Time Inc.'s space, which originally spanned 21 stories.
 Time Inc. had to fit multiple small rooms and cubicles on each of its floors, but the company was largely able to fit these rooms and cubicles within the modular system.
 Square aluminum posts were installed in Time Inc.'s space, through which partition panels could be installed.
 The panels were made of a myriad of materials including wood, plastic, burlap, and glass, though they were initially not soundproof.
 Mockups of the offices were manufactured at Astoria, Queens, as well as in Time Inc.'s earlier headquarters at 1 Rockefeller Plaza.
 The elevator lobbies on each of Time Inc.'s stories had different decorations.
 The 28th floor also had a photo gallery where photojournalist Alfred Eisenstaedt worked.